oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 [Husleie.no](https://husleie.no) is a Norwegian tech startup that has found much success with Perl, Mojolicious and CPAN.
-The company is currently growing, and looking for talent with strong skills with these and other technologies.
+The company is currently expanding into Germany, and therefore looking for talent with strong skills in these and other technologies.

 ## - Yourself, the participant